Warren Harris (serial killer): Arrest, trial, and imprisonment

 On April 13, Harris was arrested after attempting to rob and stab a French seaman, whereupon he was immediately lodged in the county jail.
 During interviews with detectives, he revealed that he had a so-called "revulsion" towards homosexuals, and subsequently confessed to four of the murders that had occurred within the last two months.
 Due to this, he was subsequently charged with the murders of Gary, Savell, Delano, and Pommier.
 McClure's killing was determined to be unrelated to the crimes.

 In the aftermath of his arrest, Harris' mother and grandfather were called to accompany him to interrogations, where they stated their belief that while Harris might have participated in the crimes, they believed that somebody else was the actual killer.
 Not long after, Harris was charged with four counts of murder, and a motion to throw out his confessions was dismissed after it was determined that he had lied about interrogators threatening to kill him if he did not sign the typewritten confession.
 In an attempt to delay the trial and argue against a likely death sentence, his attorneys filed a motion challenging it at one hearing.

-The motion was eventually brought before the Orleans Parish Criminal District Court, which ruled 4–3 in Harris' favour and ordered that separate trials should be held.
+The motion was eventually brought before the Orleans Parish Criminal District Court, which ruled 4–3 in Harris' favor and ordered that separate trials should be held.
 In response, District Attorney Harry Connick announced that he would challenge the decision before the Louisiana Supreme Court.

 The decision was eventually overturned, and Harris' trial began in October 1977.
-After less than a month, he was found guilty on three of the murder charges and sentenced to three consecutive life terms without the chance of pardon or parole.
+After less than a month, he was found guilty on three counts of first degree murder.
+Prosecutors sought a death sentence.
+However, Harris's lawyer argued that his youth and mental records, which describing him as "borderline mentally retarded", warranted mercy.
+He noted that under state law, Harris's victims would be guilty of statutory rape.
+In his confession, Harris also claimed that Ernest Pemmier, the sole victim with his clothes still on, attempted to rape him.
+With this in mind, the jury voted for life in prison.
+Harris received three consecutive life terms without the chance of pardon or parole.

+Harris was resentenced to life with parole in 2021.
+On April 17, 2024, the Louisiana Parole Board granted Harris parole.
+As per his parole conditions, he will remain under supervision for the rest of his life.